giovanniguidi/Seq-2-Seq-OCR/README.md

 python main.py -c configs/config.yml --predict --filename FILENAME
 ```

-In "./test_images/" there are some images that can be used for fast testing.
+In "./test_images/" there are some images that can be used for testing the model.

 ## Performance